MicrosoftDocs/patterns-practices/patterns-practices/reference/pubsubevent-tpayload-subscribe-method-action-tpayload-threadoption-boolean-predicate-tpayload-mspp-pubsubevents.md

 Remarks
 -------

-<span id="remarksToggle"></span> If keepSubscriberReferenceAlive is set to falseFalsefalsefalse (False in Visual Basic), [PubSubEvent&lt;(Of &lt;(TPayload&gt;)&gt;)](https://msdn.microsoft.com/library/microsoft.practices.prism.pubsubevents.pubsubevent%601) will maintain a [WeakReference](http://msdn.microsoft.com/en-us/library/hbh8w2zd) to the Target of the supplied action delegate.
+ If keepSubscriberReferenceAlive is set to falseFalsefalsefalse (False in Visual Basic), [PubSubEvent&lt;(Of &lt;(TPayload&gt;)&gt;)](https://msdn.microsoft.com/library/microsoft.practices.prism.pubsubevents.pubsubevent%601) will maintain a [WeakReference](http://msdn.microsoft.com/en-us/library/hbh8w2zd) to the Target of the supplied action delegate.
 If not using a WeakReference (keepSubscriberReferenceAlive is trueTruetruetrue (True in Visual Basic)), the user must explicitly call Unsubscribe for the event when disposing the subscriber in order to avoid memory leaks or unexpected behavior.
 The PubSubEvent collection is thread-safe.

 See Also
 --------